 VANCOUVER, Wash.
-(Court TV) — A former fire battalion chief is facing life in prison if convicted of murdering his wife to carry on an affair.
+(Court TV) — A former fire battalion chief is facing life in prison after a jury convicted him of murdering his wife to carry on an affair.

-Kevin West is charged with first-degree murder in the January 2024 death of his wife, 48-year-old Marcy West.
-Authorities say Kevin, now 52, strangled Marcy to death in their home.
+Kevin West was found guilty of first-degree murder and second-degree murder in the January 2024 death of his wife, 49-year-old Marcy West.
+Prosecutors argued that Kevin strangled Marcy to death in their home.

 Kevin called 911 on Jan.
-8 around 4:30 a.m. to report that his wife was unconscious and having a seizure, according to court documents.
+8 around 4:30 a.m. to report that his wife was unconscious and having a seizure, according to testimony.
 She was pronounced dead around 5:11 a.m.

 In an interview with police, Kevin said the couple had a regular night watching movies and eating takeout before Marcy complained of a headache and took ibuprofen.
 Kevin told investigators that Marcy vomited before going to sleep, but had no other complaints and decided to go to bed.